 Treatment for Binocular Vision Dysfunction in Austin

 Binocular Vision Dysfunction, or BVD, is a serious eye disorder in which your eyes are not aligned with one another.
 This misalignment can be so small that it is often not detected during regular eye exams.
 Trying to compensate for this disorder can result in headaches, dizziness, trouble reading and concentration, learning disorders, anxiety and general inability to use your eyes as they are supposed to function.
-If you have noticed any of these symptoms and suspect you may have BVD, you need to get checked immediately by Lakeline Vision Source’s NeuroVisual Medicine specialist, Dr. Jennifer Catalasan.
+If you have noticed any of these symptoms and suspect you may have BVD, you need to get checked immediately by Lakeline Vision Source’s NeuroVisual Medicine specialists, Dr. Jennifer Catalasan and Dr. Kevin Soong.

 If You Are Suffering From Dizziness, Headaches, and/or Vertigo